 The breach of duty and resulting injury must cause damages, whether medical bills, lost wages, or property damage.

-Reach out to Terry and Kelly Injury Lawyers to schedule a consultation to discuss options regarding your injury today.
+Reach out to an Austin car accident lawyer at TK Injury Lawyers to schedule a consultation to discuss options regarding your injury today.
 We can assess whether negligence played a role and someone else should be liable.

 If you have been injured by someone else’s negligence in the State of Texas, such as in a car accident, the road toward recovery is likely to be both long and challenging.
 Regaining your physical health and well-being is difficult enough – but it is that much more so in the face of mounting medical […]